npaxkasumaylo/Paxie-Frontend/README.md

 - `axios` – for HTTP requests to the backend API
 - `react-router-dom` – for routing (if multi-page)
 - `react-toastify` - for display errr or success message
+- `react-pdftotext` - for extracting text from pdf
+- `react-i18next`
 - Node.js 18+ and npm 9+ recommended

 ## Installation